To distinguish and study the various pigments present in plants through the process of paper chromatography.

 Mechanism of Paper Chromatography

-In this technique, the interaction between three components is involved – solid phase, mixture to be separated and a solvent.
+In this technique, the interaction between three components is involved – solid phase, separation of a mixture and a solvent.

 - Chromatography chamber